lirantal/essential-nodejs-security-book/manuscript/csrf.md

 #### csurf With Cookies

-csurf requires the very least [body-parser](https://github.com/expressjs/body-parser) library to access the data from the *req* object, and then either the session library, or the [cookie-parser](https://www.npmjs.com/package/cookie-parser) library to persist the CSRF token value.
+The minimal requirement for *csurf* is the [body-parser](https://github.com/expressjs/body-parser) library to access the data from the *req* object, and then either the session library *express-session*), or the [cookie-parser](https://www.npmjs.com/package/cookie-parser) library to persist the CSRF token value.

-At first, all the libraries are required in the code:
+To begin, all the libraries are required in the code:

 ```js
 var bodyParser = require('body-parser');